Utah's Hogle Zoo: Monkey Island

 Monkey Island was the first exhibit to be constructed for Salt Lake City’s new zoo at the mouth of Emigration Canyon.
 Modeled after a similar exhibit at the Tulsa Zoo, the exhibit would focus on the Zoo’s new philosophy to be barless.
 Instead of displaying the Zoo’s primates in cages, the inhabitants of Monkey Island were contained via a moat.
-On the island, trees, climbing structures, and shelters were meant to engage the animals.
-Due to the moat freezing every winter, which would have allowed the primates an opportunity to escape, the animals were brought inside the Zoo’s Main Building until spring every year.
-Funded by local mining man, David Keith, construction on Monkey Island began in June 1931.
-A month later, the exhibit was complete and ready to display animals.